-SEO is so important because most users (~70%) will click a result that appears closest to the top of the page and will not scroll down for further options.
+SEO is important because most users will click a result closest to the top of the page and will not scroll down for further options.

 This means you won’t get enough traffic if your website does not appear in one of the 5 positions of the results or one of the search results features (rich snippets, featured snippets, etc.).

-In simple words, to get serious traffic from Google and other search engines, your website needs to consistently appear at the top of the organic results for related keywords.
+To get serious traffic from Google and other search engines, your website must consistently appear at the top of the organic results for related keywords.

 Besides the traffic gains, other benefits of SEO include the following: